 The two main scientific themes we are developing are the photonics for bioimaging and photonic biosensing.

 We develop and use spectroscopic and microscopic techniques to address the following collaborative subjects : 1.
 The action of anti-tumor drugs on cancer cells and on the organization of microtubules that are the target of chemo-therapy (CRLC Val d’Aurelle - INSERM U 896, UM1) 2.
 Early detection of oral cavity cancers based on the autofluorescence of malignant tissue (EA 4203, UM1) 3.
-Induction of neurogenesis in the treatment of peripheral sensory neuropathy (Institute of Neurosciences of (...)
+Induction of neurogenesis in the treatment of peripheral sensory neuropathy (Institute of Neurosciences (...)

 Next generation biosensors will require significant improvements in sensitivity, specificity and parallelism in order to meet the future needs of a variety of fields including in vitro medical diagnostics, pharmaceutical discovery and drug or pathogen detection.
 The interface between biological molecules and inorganic surfaces is a key issue for the development of devices based on biomolecular recognition.
-In particular, the efficiency of biosensing devices is directly determined by the specific (...)
+In particular, the efficiency of biosensing devices is directly determined by the (...)